benliao1/HV-Enclosure/README.md

 ## Credits

 First prototype designed and assembled by Ben Liao in late 2023 to mid 2024 (completed August 2024).
 Contributors to this first iteration included Logan Horowitz, Nathan Biesterfeld, Nathan Miles Ellis, and Robert Pilawa.
+Original documentation written by Ben Liao.